Social Media for Property Management

 Social media represents a great, unexplored opportunity for Realtors, property managers, and yes Landlords.
 But how many property pros do social marketing well enough to make it produce bottom line results?

 Companies are investing in their Facebook and Twitter presence.
 However, most are doing paid clicks to get their results.
 It’s expensive buying eyeballs, and it seems to lack an engaging experience.
-You could use a less expensive, more engaging strategy to connect with your customers.
+You could use a less expensive, more engaging, free, organic online marketing strategy to connect with your customers.

 We’ve got 15 excellent social media marketing tips on how to ramp up your organic social media reach and make it generate bottom line results — visibility, clicks, engagement and revenue.
 Whether it’s new clients or tenants, the point is that social media is big, yet not business friendly.

 You may have seen yourself how challenging it is to create leads or engage clients and tenants online.
 Social is important and you need to use this channel well.
 It’s not going away.